Core Content: Workloads & Expectations

 - Check if nodes started:

-grep "node started\|listening on" $NOMOS_LOG_DIR/*/*.log - Check block production:
+grep "node started\|listening on" $LOGOS_BLOCKCHAIN_LOG_DIR/*/*.log - Check block production:

-grep "block.*height" $NOMOS_LOG_DIR/validator-*/*.log - Check consensus participation:
+grep "block.*height" $LOGOS_BLOCKCHAIN_LOG_DIR/node-*/*.log - Check consensus participation:

-grep "consensus.*slot\|proposal" $NOMOS_LOG_DIR/validator-*/*.log - Increase duration:
+grep "consensus.*slot\|proposal" $LOGOS_BLOCKCHAIN_LOG_DIR/node-*/*.log - Increase duration:

 .with_run_duration(Duration::from_secs(120)) - Check env vars: